Grade of membership analysis for multi-layer ordinal categorical data: Multi-layer grade of membership model

-which indicates that increasing $\rho$ decreases the probability of generating no-responses across all layers.
-Consequently, $\rho$ serves as a controlling factor for the overall sparsity of the data, thus justifying its designation as the sparsity parameter.
-To thoroughly examine the performance of the proposed method under varying levels of data's sparsity, we will permit $\rho$ to approach zero and incorporate it into the error bound for further analysis.
+which indicates that increasing $\rho$ decreases the probability of generating the lowest-intensity responses across all layers.
+Consequently, $\rho$ serves as a controlling factor for the overall response intensity of the data, thus justifying its designation as the response intensity parameter.
+To thoroughly examine the performance of the proposed method under varying levels of data's response intensity, we will permit $\rho$ to approach zero and incorporate it into the error bound for further analysis.

+\begin{Ex} Consider a simple case where $M=4$, and the expected response $\mathscr{R}_{l}(i,j)$ takes values from $\{1,1.5,2,2.5,3\}$.
+Table \ref{ProbabilityR} illustrates how the probability of each response value changes based on $\mathscr{R}_{l}(i,j)$.
+The results show that as $\mathscr{R}_{l}(i,j)$ increases, the probability of a lowest intensity response (0) decreases monotonically, while the probability of higher intensity response (e.g., 3 or 4) increases.
+This pattern aligns with theoretical expectations, as $\mathscr{R}_{l}(i,j)$ represents the expected value of $R_{l}(i,j)$ under the proposed model.
+Intuitively, higher values of $\mathscr{R}_{l}(i,j)$ lead to fewer zeros and shift the response distribution toward higher-valued choices.
+Consequently, by adjusting the response intensity parameter $\rho$, we can effectively control the overall response intensity of the data.